 Are you paying more than $100 a month for cable or satellite TV service?
 You may be able to cut that bill in half by switching to one of several new live TV streaming options.

-Live TV streaming: DirecTV Now, YouTube TV, PlayStation Vue, Hulu with Live TV, Sling TV
+Best streaming TV services: DirecTV Now, YouTube TV, PlayStation Vue, Hulu with Live TV, Sling TV

 “As you look at an average pay-TV bill of over $100 a month, you can instead go with streaming services that typically will run you from a base of $20 a month for a bare-bones streaming package to typically more common $40 a month,” says money expert Clark Howard.